mkartchner994/when-i-dream/README.md

 # Host Setup for Remote Play

-Currently, this game is intended to be facilitated by a host who can run the game on their machine and open a tunnel to expose a localhost web server.
-Below shows how to do this with the [ngrok](https://ngrok.com/docs) service but it can also be done with other similar services.
+Currently, this game is intended to be facilitated by a host who can run the game on their computer, open a tunnel to expose a localhost web server, and share their screen on a video call (zoom or other).
+Below shows how to do this with the [ngrok](https://ngrok.com/docs) tunnel service but it can also be done with other similar services.

 1. `git clone https://github.com/mkartchner994/when-i-dream.git`
 1. `npm i`